 “The proposal to include unaligned members on the Interim Governance Committee is critical to strengthen transparency and integrity mechanisms within the party and generate trust in leadership.
 The commitment to integrity must be genuine and implemented at all levels of the party including governance.
 If we do not do so we risk replicating the very power struggles that encourage stacking and the purchase of influence and we forfeit the right and the responsibility of holding the (federal) government to account for its many failings.”

 When we get a response we will post it here.
-If you haven’t signed already, you can still add your name.

 Yours in solidarity